boolean-uk/js-fundamentals-functions-1/README.md

 ## Learning Objectives

-- Call functions to run the code in them and obtain their `return` value as a result
+- Call functions to run the code in them and get their `return` value as a result
-- Create functions that take a single parameters
+- Create functions that take a single parameter
 - Create functions that take multiple parameters

 ## Introduction